ElektraInitiative/libelektra/doc/tutorials/validation.md

 schema using `spec-mount`.

 Now we have enforced that the 3 configuration options `notation tool-support* applied-to` need to be present (and no other).
-For example we can import:
+For example, we can import (note simpleini is not available on every platform):

 ```
 kdb import -s validate -c "format=% : %" /tutorial/schema simpleini << HERE \